came666/LibFewShot/README.md

 If you use this code for your research, please cite our paper.
 ```
 @article{li2021LibFewShot,
-title = {LibFewShot: A Comprehensive Library for Few-Shot Learning},
+  title={LibFewShot: A Comprehensive Library for Few-shot Learning},
   author={Li, Wenbin and Wang, Ziyi and Yang, Xuesong and Dong, Chuanqi and Tian, Pinzhuo and Qin, Tiexin and Huo Jing and Shi, Yinghuan and Wang, Lei and Gao, Yang and Luo, Jiebo},
-journal = {IEEE Transactions on Pattern Analysis &amp; Machine Intelligence},
-year = {2023},
-number = {01},
-issn = {1939-3539},
-pages = {1-18}
+  journal={arXiv preprint arXiv:2109.04898},
+  year={2022}
 }
 ```